Adameee89/Adameee89/README.md

 - 🤔 &nbsp;  Always on the lookout for cool new tech and ways to whip up quick software solutions.
 - 🎓 &nbsp; Front End Developer & Webflow fan, always learning new libraries and React stuff.
 - 💼 &nbsp; Running my own web dev agency, making awesome and user-friendly websites.
-- 🌱 &nbsp; Learning more about LinkedIn, Marketing and AI.
+- 🌱 &nbsp; Learning more about LinkedIn, Marketing, and AI.
 - ✍️ &nbsp; Pursuing Design and Figma as hobbies.

 <h3> 🛠 &nbsp;Tech Stack</h3>